 In the Early Years Foundation Stage, PSHE education is about making connections; it's strongly linked to child-led activities, including play.
 RSE is taught through activities that are part of topics, as well as on an individual basis to develop personal skills such as dressing, feeding and toileting.
+Within PSHE topics, children are taught about how to recognise and report feelings of being unsafe or feeling bad to an adult; the human lifecycle; that babies come from a woman's womb; the name of body parts and safe touches.

 Positive experiences are built through daily opportunities, to share and enjoy a range of different activities.
 Children are given the opportunity to engage in social activities, as members of a small group or occasionally during whole-school activities.